 This story highlights the enormous value of encouraging families to openly discuss hearing loss and creating a space for that discussion to occur.
 The consequences of hearing loss can be described in terms of decibels and frequencies, but also in terms of social and emotional aftershocks.
 While it is not possible to address all issues related to hearing loss, it is important that one remembers to treat the whole person, the whole family, and not just the hearing loss itself.

-Stage: Maintenance Recommended Tools: Motivation Tools and Communication Partner Tools Description: Tony reiterates that he has never considered his hearing loss a problem.
-Many people with hearing loss have similar outlooks.
+Tony reiterates that he has never considered his hearing loss a problem.
+Many people with hearing loss have a similar outlook.
 They learn to live with their hearing loss and do not consider it a significant problem in their life.
 This view must be respected and understood.

 The film illustrates that communication partners, such as spouses and family members, may have different perspectives on the hearing loss.
 We hear from Tony’s wife that there are communication challenges in the household.
 According to Jackie, Tony often fails to acknowledge instances where others initiate conversation.
 Further, he has a tendency to withdraw from social interaction when he is tired.